NEW!Maternal Mental Health Intensive Online: Bundle

-If you are a psychologist, a social worker, a mental health counselor, doula, or other mental health professional currently practicing or just entering clinical practice, consider this training to help you update your knowledge base about Perinatal Mood and Anxiety Disorders and Perinatal Loss and Grief and bereavement relating to perinatal loss.
+If you are a social worker, a mental health counselor, doula, or other mental health professional currently practicing or just entering clinical practice, consider this training to help you update your knowledge base about Perinatal Mood and Anxiety Disorders and Perinatal Loss and Grief and bereavement relating to perinatal loss.
 This will help you build your practice and push your career forward.

 As a mental health professional, it's very likely you will treat clients who face mental health challenges such as postpartum depression and anxiety during their reproductive years and who need specialized treatment to cope and move forward successfully.

 Seleni’s MMHI Training Bundle is approved by Postpartum Support International as an alternate pre-requisite training in the 3-step Certification in Perinatal Mental Health.

 This activity is co-sponsored by Postpartum Support International and the Seleni Institute.
 Postpartum Support International is approved by the American Psychological Association to offer continuing education for psychologists.
 Postpartum Support International maintains responsibility for the program and its content.